webpack/webpack.js.org/src/content/plugins/html-webpack-plugin.md

 ## Basic Usage

 The plugin will generate an HTML5 file for you that includes all your webpack bundles in the body using `script` tags.
-Just add the plugin to your webpack config as follows:
+Add the plugin to your webpack config as follows:

 ```javascript